nexiality/documentation/userguide/UnderstandingProjectStructure.md

    [`nexial.[cmd|sh]` script](BatchFiles#nexialcmd--nexialsh).
    In general, other data files such as SQL, JSON, test data files (text) are stored in this location as well.

-   3. `artifact/plan` - this directory will store all the test plan.
+   3. `artifact/plan` <a name="artifact/plan"></a>- this directory will store all the test plan.
 Each test plan may contain one or more test scripts and data files.
 It may contain test scripts and data files from a different project as well.
 For test artifacts of the same project, and the standard convention is followed, they can be referenced simply by the file name.
 In other words, test scripts are assumed to be found in `artifact/script` directory and data files are